yuesth/sistemIzin/README.md

 # sistemIzin
-Sistem Izin Absensi dengan Mongo DB locally dan Node JS
+SistemIzin using Mongo DB locally and Node JS

 Step to testing:
 1. Go to clone this repo